 City of Victoria: It is lawful to keep poultry (chickens, ducks, geese).
 Roosters are prohibited.
-There is no maximum number of poultry permitted, but the number must be consistent with use for personal egg consumption.
+The maximum number of poultry permitted is 15.

 Esquimalt: Up to 7 Urban Hens can be kept on any parcel of land zoned for Single or Two Family Residential Use .
 Roosters are prohibited.
 There are specific rules regarding coop/run enclosures in Esquimalt.
 Please read the Bylaw (Section 32) before constructing or locating a chicken coop/run.

 Oak Bay: You can keep up to 5 or 10 hens depending on your lot size.
 Roosters are prohibited.
 There are specific rules about hen enclosures in Oak Bay.
 You must also register your chickens with Oak Bay Municipal Hall.
 Please read the Bylaw (Section 26) before constructing your chicken coop.

 Keeping Poultry in an Urban Environment

 The "Vancouper" chicken coop hand made in Vancouver by www.dailyeggs.com (and can be delivered to Victoria!):

 Another excellent example of a backyard chicken coop and run by www.chickencoopsdirect.com:

 Poultry cannot be slaughtered on a residential property.

 Excess numbers of poultry will undoubtedly cause complaints and investigation into land use & business licence violations.